How Asimov was right and wrong about social prediction

 “Society doesn’t follow a formula.

 These common beliefs are true, and part of a larger tradition of thought that has been treating social science with ridicule and derision since its first glimmers.
-A contemporary of the first mathematical social scientists called their work “the new science of little men,” a dig at how the averaged qualities of idealized statistical persons lose the qualities of the Great individuals who really drive society.
+A contemporary of the first mathematical social scientists called their work “the new science of little men,” a dig at how the averaged qualities of idealized statistical persons lose the qualities of the Great Individuals who really drive society.

 That was earlier than you’d think, 1860, referencing the 1830’s “social physics” of philosopher Auguste Comte, and statistician Quetelet’s “social mechanics” shortly after.
 These thinkers planted the seeds for a mathematical modeling of social systems.
 And it turns out that, sometimes, simple toy mathematical models of social systems are astonishingly accurate and incisive.